lorenzo7741/copula/README.md

 ### Definition (Kendall's tau)
 Let $(X_1, X_2)$ and $(Y_1, Y_2)$ be independent and identically distributed random vectors
-with distribution function F. The Kendall's tau is a measure of correlation between $X_1 and $X_2$ and is defined as the probability of concordance minus the probability of discordance, thus the Kendall's tau of $X_1$ and $X_2)$ is defined as
+with distribution function $F$.
+The Kendall's tau is a measure of correlation between $X_1$ and $X_2$ and is defined as the probability of concordance minus the probability of discordance, thus the Kendall's tau of $X_1$ and $X_2$ is defined as
 ```math
 \tau(X_1, X_2) = P\{(X_1 − Y_1)(X_2 − Y_2) > 0\} − P\{(X_1 − Y_1)(X_2 − Y_2) < 0\}.
 ```